SaiEswar15/Backend-Revision-Chai-aur-code/readme.md

 for this import the asyncHandlerpromises from utils and wrap your function inside this higher order function so that it becomes async

+## step 24 : creating routes

+provide the routes
+dont provide all routes at one place

+inside routes folder create one file which represents all routes and then provide different files for all routes

+inside allRoutes : main root route will contain ex : authentication, cart, search, wishlist route etc

+and each will have detailed routes like authentication - register, login, etc

+you can see the classifiaction in routes folder

+## step 25 : using postman

+Now run the index file and pass the route in the postman and check for errors if server is running successfully then proceed with the logics